kscnl1n/kscnl1n/README.md

 Hello, my name is Kaylee, I am a software engineer and quantum computing afficionado and this is my portfolio.
+Outside of tech, I enjoy making specialty brews of coffee, collecting records, and film photography.

 Please take a look around :)